top of page

 Grain-Free Diets

-Based on all of the information above, it's no surprise that many opt for a grain-free diet under the assumption it's healthier.
+Based on the information above, it's no surprise that many opt for a grain-free diet under the assumption it's healthier.
 However, "grain free" doesn't necessarily mean "carbohydrate free".
 The grains used to bulk out cat food are usually replaced with vegetables such as potatoes, carrots and peas; lentils and berries.
-This means they can contain as much, if not more carbs than grains; and they're usually higher in calories.
+This means they can contain as much, if not more carbs than grains.

 Most veterinary nutritionists argue that grain-free diets are little more than a marketing tactic, but perhaps the most significant benefit is avoiding those dietary allergens.
 Wheat, corn, gluten and soy are common culprits; although some would argue that the biggest factors influencing digestibility are ingredient quality and processing methods.